noxone/palette-creator-web/README.md

+⚠️ I have decided to close this project and will therefore no longer maintain it.
+There will be no further updates, fixes or changes.
+The code will remain available, but I unpublished the website.
+To further use it, you might want to have look at the [docker images](https://hub.docker.com/r/noxone/shades). ⚠️

 # Palette Creator

 This projects aims at making it *really* easy for everybody to create a nice looking shades that can be included